irias/ding/README.md

 because that term doesn't seem to be describing what we do.

+# License

+Ding is released under an MIT license.
+See LICENSE.md.

 # FAQ

 Q: Why are there no questions here?